AdobeDocs/commerce-cloud-service.en/help/cloud-guide/monitor/account-management.md

 To connect a Cloud environment to New Relic, add the New Relic license key to the environment.

-- For **Pro projects**, Adobe adds the license key to your Cloud environments during the provisioning process.
+- For **Pro projects**, Adobe adds the license key to your Production and Staging environments during the provisioning process.
 You can log in to your [New Relic account](https://login.newrelic.com/login) to verify connectivity between your Adobe Commerce on cloud infrastructure site and New Relic.

 - For **Starter projects**, you have a New Relic license key that supports up to _three_ environments.
 You must add the key to your environment configurations manually.
 Starter environments are not pre-provisioned to use the New Relic service.